awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 ## AWS IoT Greengrass Core issues<a name="gg-troubleshooting-coreissues"></a>

-If the AWS IoT Greengrass Core software does not start, try the following general troublehooting steps:
+If the AWS IoT Greengrass Core software does not start, try the following general troubleshooting steps:
 + Make sure that you install the binaries that are appropriate for your architecture\.
 For more information, see [AWS IoT Greengrass Core Software](what-is-gg.md#gg-core-download-tab)\.
 + Make sure that your core device has local storage available\.
 For more information, see [Troubleshooting storage issues](#troubleshooting-storage)\.
 + Check `runtime.log` and `crash.log` for error messages\.
 For more information, see [Troubleshooting with logs](#troubleshooting-logs)\.